deepfakes/faceswap/INSTALL.md

   Experimental support for GPU-accelerated, native Apple Silicon processing (e.g. Apple M1 chips).
 Installation instructions can be found [further down this page](#macos-apple-silicon-install-guide).
   Intel based macOS systems should work, but you will need to follow the [Manual Install](#manual-install) instructions.
 - All operating systems must be 64-bit.

-Alternatively, there is a docker image that is based on Debian.

 # Important before you proceed
 **In its current iteration, the project relies heavily on the use of the command line, although a gui is available. if you are unfamiliar with command line tools, you may have difficulty setting up the environment and should perhaps not attempt any of the steps described in this guide.** This guide assumes you have intermediate knowledge of the command line.